katjad/javascript101-handbook/best_practices.md

 Before you dive into coding, take a step back and think about the problem.

-> A few weeks of hard work can save a few hours of careful planning
+> "A few weeks of hard work can save a few hours of careful planning"

 A note pad and pen are the best tools for planning your solution and will save you a lot of time and headaches.

-> First, solve the problem.
-Then, write the code.
+> "First, solve the problem.
+Then, write the code."

         — John Johnson